alvinr/docker-demo/dockercon15demo/README.md

     $ docker push $HUB_USER/init-mongo

 # Amazon EC2
 Some work has been done to make this demo work on EC2.
+You will need to setup a VPC and configure it correctly (blog post is in the works).
+Creating through the "VPC Wizard" is the simplest way to get this right.
 The swarm can be created on EC2 thus

     $ export AWS_ACCESS_KEY_ID=<my key>
     $ export AWS_SECRET_ACCESS_KEY=<my secret key>
     $ export AWS_SECURITY_GROUP=<my group name eg. alvin-dockercon>
     $ export AWS_SUBNET_ID=<my subnet eg. subnet-6c87e947>
     $ export AWS_VPC_ID=<my VPC name eg. alvin-dockercon>

+If you are not using the default Region of `us-east-1` then you will also need to set your Region and Zone that the VPC and Subnet were created in.

+    $ export AWS_DEFAULT_REGION=us-west-2
+    $ export AWS_ZONE=c

     $ scripts/create-swarm.sh amazonec2